denydavy/asteroids/README.md

 asteroids
 =========

-Week 7-8 mini project for "An Introduction to interactive programming in Python" course on http://coursera.org
+Week 7-8 mini project for "An Introduction to interactive programming in Python" course at http://coursera.org